Currently, Apple IDs are one of the most attractive pieces of information that hackers phish for.

 - Follow the onscreen steps to change your password.

 After changing your password, you have to update your passwords on other devices.
+You may also want to add 2FA to your account as an extra layer of protection to prevent future attacks.

 Resetting your Apple ID